gfmendes/cashback-challenge/README.md

-# Proposed solution to Boticario's backend challenge.
+# Proposed solution to a backend challenge.

 ## Modules description:
 <pre>